pymor/pymor/docs/source/tutorial_external_solver.rst

 Using the exported Python classes with pyMOR
 --------------------------------------------

-..
-  This only works after merging https://github.com/pymor/pymor/pull/1013 In :doc:`tutorial-rb`

 All of pyMOR's algorithms operate on |VectorArray| and |Operator| objects that all share the same programming interface.
 To be able to use our Python `model.Vector` and `model.DiffusionOperator` in pyMOR, we have to provide implementations of